 For the Cycling Fan

 Nothing compares to seeing professional cyclists whiz by in person.
 It’s like watching a stampede of horses except on wheels.
 And lucky for us, the most prestigious American bicycle race is returning to the High Sierra.
-That’s right… the Amgen – Tour of California will finish in South Lake Tahoe .
-Both the men and women will ride a new course that is the most challenging of the entire Amgen series.
-And the women’s tour will make a reappearance for the fourth straight year and ride the same grueling Day 2 route as the 2017 race.
+That’s right… the Amgen – Tour of California will finish in South Lake Tahoe yet again.
+The men will ride a course that will be the longest & most challenging of the entire Amgen series history.

 Arnold Rim Trail